Why Mold Forms in Basement Areas (And What Causes It to Keep Coming Back)

 - Recurring dampness without clear water entry

-This hidden moisture movement is a common reason why mold develops in basements that seem otherwise dry.
-It also contributes to ongoing dampness conditions that support mold growth over time.
+This hidden moisture movement is a common reason mold develops in basements that seem otherwise dry, especially along porous foundation walls or floors.

 Why Mold Keeps Coming Back in Basements